Earn Your Master's in Sports Management

 With a master's in sports management, you’ll gain the business administration and leadership skills you need to turn your love of sports into your dream career.
 With Southern New Hampshire University’s Master of Science (MS) in Sport Management degree, you’ll learn how to break into this fulfilling, competitive industry by combining hands-on learning opportunities with strong business skills.

 Complete coursework in finance, management, media studies and more while gaining hands-on professional experience.
 Enjoy 12 credits of electives so you can customize your degree program to suit your needs.
 Apply your savvy business sense to succeed in a field you'll truly enjoy: sports.

 As a leader in sport management with both BS and MS degrees, SNHU's master's in sports management offers you opportunities to connect with accomplished industry professionals across the country.

 - Management and leadership theory

 - Practical communication skills

-- Problem solve and identify functional areas in sports business organizations
+- Identification of functional areas in sports business organizations

 - Strategically analysis of organizational information